Posts Tagged ‘audio recording’

 All in all, it’s a great place to hang out and record music!
 I’ve settled in now and the vibe and the sounds are absolutely first rate.

 John Wiley Nelson (a.k.a.
 “The Rev”) is a folk and bluegrass songwriter residing in Provincetown, Massachusetts.
-He was the manager of WOMR, the local public broadcasting station there form some years, and still acts as DJ for a regular bluegrass show.
+He was the manager of WOMR, the local public broadcasting station there for some years, and still acts as DJ for a regular bluegrass show.
 He has recorded several CDs here at Jonymac Studio.
 Over the years, he has focused more and more attention on hiring the finest award-winning musicians for his CDs: Stuart Duncan on fiddle, Adam Steffey on mandolin, Randy Kohrs on resonator (dobro), Ron Stewart on banjo, and most recently Kenny Smith on acoustic rhythm and lead guitars.
 He also brings in Kenny and Amanda Smith to produce and perform his vocals.
 Due to the busy schedules of all of these musicians, it is impossible to get them all together at one time to record.
 We have to multi-track, working around their schedules.
 Here’s the process:

 • The Rev records a rough vocal and rhythm guitar track to click for all songs (I accompany him on guitar)